shalenMathew/Plus-Bank/CONTRIBUTING.md

 U can also raise issue if u encounter any bugs or have a suggestion for any new feature

-In the end have thats what matters!!!
+In the end have fun thats what matters!!!